core-wg/oscore/draft-ietf-core-object-security.md

 - code: uint, contains is the CoAP Code of the unprotected CoAP message, as defined in Section 3 of {{RFC7252}}.

-- alg: int, contains the Algorithm from the security context used for the exchange (see {{sec-context-def-section}}).
+- alg: int, contains the Algorithm from the security context used for the exchange (see {{context-definition}}).

 - request_id : bstr, contains the identifier for the endpoint sending the request and verifying the response; which means that for the endpoint sending the response, the id has value Recipient ID, while for the endpoint receiving the response, id has the value Sender ID.